Hyatt son to turn Chicago building into boutique hotel

-July 19 (Reuters) - One of Chicago’s historic Michigan Avenue buildings has been purchased by the son of late Hyatt Hotels Corp founder Jay Pritzker and an investment company, a spokesman for the investment firm AJ Capital Partners said on Thursday.
+(Reuters) - One of Chicago’s historic Michigan Avenue buildings has been purchased by the son of late Hyatt Hotels Corp (H.N) founder Jay Pritzker and an investment company, a spokesman for the investment firm AJ Capital Partners said on Thursday.

 John Pritzker and AJ Capital Partners will pay $13 million for the Chicago Athletic Association building, and another $47 million to turn it into a boutique luxury hotel, said Jeff Broaden of AJ Capital, who manages investor relations, said in an email message.